landgraf-dev/openapi-delphi-generator/README.md

 ## Usage

+[Download the binaries](https://github.com/landgraf-dev/openapi-delphi-generator/releases) and decompress in a folder in your disk.
 The generator is a single command-line exe file named `OpenApiDelphiGen.exe`.
-Just download it to any folder of your computer and execute it passing the proper command-line parameters.
+Execute it passing the proper command-line parameters.
 The tool provides a help file showing you all the available options.

 ### Generating the client